pchavanne/yadll/README.rst

 ==

 **dl** is an ultra light deep learning framework based on Theano_.
-It is highly inspired by Lasagne_ and keras_.
-I would therefore recommend considering one or the other in stead of dl.
+If you are looking for a light deep learning API I would recommend Lasagne_ or keras_ in stead of dl.

 .. _Theano: https://github.com/Theano/Theano
 .. _Lasagne: https://github.com/Lasagne/Lasagne